hyunoklee2/test/README.md

 * android_10
 ```
-This module defines an Android class for ROS communcation.
+This module defines an Android class for ROS.
 Class of ROSJAVA has been copied and modified below.
 - MessagePub.java was added.
 The class is a class for ROS Publish.
 - MessageSub.java was added.
 The class is a class for ROS Subcribe.